wp-plugins/fcchat/readme.txt

 = 3.3.0.4 =
 updates the chat login panel display.

+Two new configuration options are available:

+1) login_redirect: Lets you link the chat to your sign in page.
+(If you integrated your site accounts)

+2) change_avatar: Enables/disables the change avatar option.

 = 3.3.0.5 =
 Changes the display of the toolbar from "fixed" positioning to "absolute" for mobile with top banner activated.